wfaler/mimir/docs/sources/operators-guide/run-production-environment-with-helm/guide.md

 component, refer to [Ingesters failure and data loss]({{< relref "../architecture/components/ingester/#ingesters-failure-and-data-loss">}}) or [Store-gateway: Blocks sharding and replication]({{< relref "../architecture/components/store-gateway/#blocks-sharding-and-replication">}}).

 ## Decide whether you need geographical redundancy, fast rolling updates, or both.
-(Zone awareness)

 You can use a rolling update strategy to apply configuration changes to Grafana Mimir, and to upgrade Grafana Mimir to a newer version.
 A